hadcl4/NextEngine/docs/README.md

 ```
 However, during this tutorial, we'll use the first method (the first method is also the default).
 ### Getting Everything Ready
 Before we get into putting stuff on the screen, you'll need to get everything set up first.
-You can write down the "init" part of your script after you've imported `nextlib`.
+You can write down the "initialization" part of your script after you've imported `nextlib`.
 ```
 global x
 x = 0